GewelsJI/MediaEval2020-IIAI-Med/README.md

 ## :boom: News :boom:

+- [2020/12/12] Training code is released!

-- The preliminary proceedings for the workshop has now been released: https://www.eigen.no/.
+- [2020/12/11] The preliminary proceedings for the workshop has now been released: https://www.eigen.no/.

-- Traning code will be update before the virtual conference
+- [2020/12/09] Traning code will be update before the virtual conference.

-- Testing dataset will be update after the release of official link by workshop organizer
+- [2020/12/07] Testing dataset will be update after the release of official link by workshop organizer.

 ## 1. Brief Description